 - Leadership: This leader must inspire and intellectually stimulate the people with whom he collaborates, listening personally to each of them and encouraging them to develop their best capacities to benefit from the common goal.

-- Generation of Commitment: The leader seeks the commitment of all members of the school community, including parents and students.
+- Generation of Commitment: The leader seeks the commitment of all school community members, including parents and students.

-- Social Interaction: this is the ability to constantly interact with community members to learn about their motivations, ideas, and goals.
+- Social Interaction is the ability to constantly interact with community members to learn about their motivations, ideas, and goals.

-- Empower Others: to empower others you need to build trust, ask for feedback and show your appreciation.
-None of this is happening in European school.
+- Empower Others: to empower others, you need to build trust, ask for feedback and show your appreciation.
+None of this is happening in the European school.

 How do you know you have an incompetent school administration?